tankred-saanum/Cognitive-maps-for-rewards/README.md

 To run the behavioural analyses, run the R file "parameter_fits.R" in the src folder.
 To produce the model data used in these analyses, run the "parameter_search_notebook.ipynb" script in Jupyter Notebook.
 To produce the predictors used in the fMRI analyses, run the "extract_fmri_notebook.ipynb" script in Jypter Notebook.
+To reproduce the figures run the corresponding file in the figures folder